I can still remember the first time I used a slit lamp.

 Along with the new digital technology, a new kind of slit lamp accessories designed especially for slit lamp photography started to surface: slit lamp cameras, iPhone adapters, android adapters, SLR adapters, etc.

 Initially, the most adventurous ophthalmologist and optometrist would take out their phones and compact cameras to shoot directly into the eyepiece of the slit lamp.
 It was good enough!
 At least they had a picture!
 I’ve seen perfect images taken using this method.

 Where there is a new invention, there is always room for improvement.
 The slit lamp photography accessories will fix these issues:

 The need to have a fixed camera on the slit lamp :

 You only have two hands, one to move the slit lamp’s joystick and focus and the other to hold a diagnostic lens, set the filters and light, or position the patient correctly.
 By freeing one hand, you can take your slit lamp exam as always, and when you are ready, click a button for crisp slit lamp photography.

 Taking the picture through the ocular will require focusing the whole eye every time and maybe changing the camera parameters (flash, ISO, etc.).

 The need for speed and comfort:

 Having a light in your eye is not comfortable.
-The less time the patient has to go through that experience the better.
-More of a reason if they are children or seniors as they usually to move more or/and have less patience.
-Reason why the fastest you can take a good picture the better.
+The less time the patient has to go through that experience, the better.
+More of a reason if they are children or seniors as they usually move more or/and have less patience.
+That is why the faster you can take a good picture, the better.

-Nowadays all these problems have been solved, we can shoot great pictures fast and on a budget, and for almost every slit lamp in the market you will find the right option for your needs; from the economy eyepiece adapters to the high-end slit lamp integrated systems.
+Nowadays, all these problems have been solved, we can shoot excellent pictures fast and on a budget, and for almost every slit lamp in the market, you will find the right option for your needs, from the economy eyepiece adapters to the high-end slit lamp integrated systems.
 You can even take pictures of the fundus of the Eye!